Sidonie Vaillant

-Sidonie Vaillant, (9 August 1883 – 2 October 1966) was a French anarchist activist.
-She is best known for being the daughter of Auguste Vaillant (1861-1894), an anarchist responsible for the National Assembly bombing.
+Sidonie Vaillant (9 August 1883 – 2 October 1966) was a French anarchist activist.
+She is best known for being the daughter of Auguste Vaillant (1861–1894), an anarchist responsible for the National Assembly bombing.
 Although the attack killed no one, the family's extreme poverty and Sidonie's young age at the time of the incident stirred part of French society to call on Sadi Carnot to pardon Vaillant.
 She became involved in writing texts to plead for her father's clemency, including a letter to Cécile Carnot, but to no avail.

 Despite the offers from Anne de Rochechouart de Mortemart, Paule Mink and Marie-Rose Astié de Valsayre to care for the young Vaillant, Auguste chose instead to entrust her to Sébastien Faure.
 He was executed shortly afterward.
 The Italian companion Sante Caserio assassinated Sadi Carnot in Lyon as an act of revenge for his refusal to respond to Sidonie Vaillant.

 She then continued her activism and died in 1966 in Nantes.

 Biography

 Sidonie Vaillant was born on 9 August 1883, in Clichy.
 Her mother was named Virginie Viol, and her father, Auguste Vaillant, was first a socialist and later an anarchist activist.
 The family was very poor, and her father had to support them with his wages.
-During the Era of Attacks (1892-1894), he found work as a leather worker earning twenty francs a week.
+During the Ère des attentats (1892–1894), he found work as a leather worker earning twenty francs a week.
 In response to this situation, possibly with the help of other anarchists, he carried out the National Assembly bombing on 9 December 1893.

 After her father's arrest, the French state enacted the lois scélérates ('villainous laws') and launched a repression in January and February 1894.
 Her father was put on trial and sentenced to death.
 She learned of the news upon waking, as she had been asleep when he was condemned.
 The fact that her father had killed no one, targeted generally unpopular deputies, and only slightly injured his victims sparked a sense of support among the working-class population of Paris.

 On 17 January, police raided and arrested anarchist restaurateur Constant Martin, who had been sheltering her for several days – taking advantage of her being away shopping with her adoptive mother.

-Sidonie Vaillant’s fate, as a young and impoverished girl, moved many people who were touched by her situation.
-She wrote a letter to the President’s wife, Cécile Carnot, in which she wrote, among other things:
+Sidonie Vaillant's fate, as a young and impoverished girl, moved many people who were touched by her situation.
+She wrote a letter to the President's wife, Cécile Carnot, in which she wrote, among other things:

+Madam, I have been told that you have great power, so I come to you to humbly ask that you do everything possible to obtain my unfortunate father's pardon and sign or have his plea for clemency signed. [...]
+Madam, I am truly innocent of the things that have happened, but my poor father is a martyr.
+It hurt me greatly to see him through the bars and not be able to embrace him.
+Please accept, Madam, my sincere thanks in advance for your sympathy.